docdnp/data-science-cheatsheet/Python-for-DataScience.md

 ## Pandas - Key Functions and Examples

+Pandas has two basic data structures:

+- **DataFrame**: A DataFrame is a two-dimensional, size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
+It is essentially a table where each column is a Series.
+- **Series**: A Series is a one-dimensional array-like object containing a sequence of values and associated array of data labels, called its index.
+It represents a single column in a DataFrame.

 ### Pandas - Dataframes

 | Category                 | Function or Example                                                  | Description                                                                                                                     |